Responsa: In the Roman Empire

 Roman law recognised responsa prudentium, i.e., the responses and thoughts of jurists, as one of the sources of ius scriptum (written law), along with laws originating from magistrates, from the Senate, or from the emperor.

 A particularly well-known and highly influential example of such responsa was the Digesta (or Digests), in 90 books, the principal work of the prominent second century jurist Salvius Julianus.
 This was a systematic treatise on civil and praetorian law, consisting of responsa on real and hypothetical cases, cited by many later Roman legal writers.

 In the Catholic Church

-In the Catholic Church, responsa are answers of the competent executive authority to specific questions (in Latin, dubium).
+In the Catholic Church, responsa are answers of the competent executive authority to specific questions (in Latin, dubia, literally "doubts") sent by Catholic bishops to the Holy See.
 Responsa given by the Pontifical Council for Legislative Texts which are promulgated as authentic interpretation have the force of law as per canon 16 §2 of the 1983 Code of Canon Law.
 Other responsa cannot have this binding force, but nevertheless possess a high authority.

-The responsa are given in response to questions (in Latin dubium, plural dubia, literally 'doubt(s)') sent by Catholic bishops on some topics to the Holy See.

 Some responsa are given in Notitiae, the official journal of the Congregation for Divine Worship and the Discipline of the Sacraments (CDW).
 The responsa given in Notitiae are, according to the CDW, to be considered only as private responses unless they are published in official legal records of the Holy See.